Functions

 Function scope

-Kotlin functions can be declared at the top level in a file, meaning you do not need to create a class to hold a function, which you are required to do in languages such as Java, C# or Scala.
-In addition to top level functions, Kotlin functions can also be declared locally, as member functions and extension functions.
+Kotlin functions can be declared at the top level in a file, meaning you do not need to create a class to hold a function, which you are required to do in languages such as Java, C#, and Scala (top level definition is available since Scala 3).
+In addition to top level functions, Kotlin functions can also be declared locally as member functions and extension functions.

 Local functions

-Kotlin supports local functions, which are functions inside another function:
+Kotlin supports local functions, which are functions inside other functions:

 can be a local variable: